nizamsplanet/simple_pharmacy/README.md

 This program is designed to operate using the following components:

 Python Version:
-The program requires Python version 3.12, specifically the 64-bit variant.
-Ensure that this version of Python is installed on your system for proper functionality.
+The program requires Python version 3.12, which is bundled.

 Required Python Packages:
 The program relies on several Python packages to work correctly.
-You need to have these packages installed:
+You need to have these packages installed if somehow installer missed it or stopped midway:

 bottle==0.12.25: A lightweight web framework used by the program. peewee==3.17.6: An Object-Relational Mapping (ORM) library used for database interactions.